 At 8.3 miles, just above Riffelalp, our trail joins with a path coming up from the Gletschergarten.
-Soon the trail breaks out of the trees, passes a small chapel and a tennis court to meet a road in the Riffelalp Resort complex (7,454-ft./2,272-meters) at 8.5 miles.
-Here signs point toward the Riffelalp train station and a trail back to Winkelmatten and Zermatt.
+Soon the trail breaks out of the trees, passes a small chapel and a tennis court to meet a road in the Riffelalp Resort complex (7,454-ft.) at 8.5 miles.
+Here signs point right (northeast) toward the Riffelalp train station and a trail back to Winkelmatten and Zermatt.

-To take the train back to Zermatt, turn right (northeast) and walk through the resort complex on a broad trail.
-Beyond the hotel continue along the trail, which parallels the course of a small cog railway used to transport luggage and passengers to/from the train station to the resort.
-Arrive at the Riffelalp Train Station (7,254-ft./2,211-meters) at 8.6 miles where you can hop on a train back to Zermatt.
+To take the train back to Zermatt, turn right (northeast) and walk through the resort complex on a broad track.
+Beyond the hotel continue along the track, which parallels the course of a small cog railway used to transport luggage and passengers to the resort.
+Arrive at the Riffelalp Train Station (7,254-ft.) at 8.6 miles where you can hop on a train back to Zermatt.

-Walking Directions From the Zermatt Train Station (Bahnhof) to the Gornergrat Cog Railway: The Gornergrat Cog Railway is directly across the street from the Zermatt Bahnhoff.
-In the height of the summer the trains run from 7am until 8pm.
-There are also some special sunrise trains that start as early as 5am (advanced booking required).
+Walking Directions From the Zermatt Train Station (Bahnhof) to the Gornergrat Cog Railway: The Gornergrat Cog Railway is directly across the street from the Zermatt Bahnhof.
+During the height of the summer trains run from 7 am until 8 pm.
+There are also some special sunrise trains that start as early as 5 am (advanced booking required).
 Check at the station or the main tourist office for current schedule.
 It takes 23 minutes to reach Riffelberg.

 Note: During the height of the day the trains get crowded and you may need to wait to board a train.
 It is best to get an early start and beat the crowds.